More about: 14 Best Things to Do In Chinatown, San Francisco

 - Hours: Tuesday through Saturday from 10 a.m. to 4 p.m.

-I recommend that before you go, check here for information about exhibitions or events that will be available to see that day.
+Before you go, I recommend checking here for information about exhibitions or events that will be available to view that day.

 14. Taste the most traditional Chinese dishes

-The culture and tradition of China are accompanied by its typical foods and of course I recommend you try them on your walk through this neighborhood so characteristic and emblematic.
+Chinese culture and tradition are accompanied by typical foods, and of course, I recommend trying them on your walk through this characteristic and emblematic neighborhood.

-When I told you about the culinary tour, I gave you a preview but now, I'm going to make you suffer a little more while I list the main delicacies you have to try.
+When I told you about the culinary tour, I gave you a sneak peek, but now I'm going to make you suffer a little more as I list the main delicacies you have to try.

-- Char Siu Bao: These are delicious crispy BBQ pork buns.
-I can't tell you in words how tasty they are - try them!
+- Char Siu Bao: These are delicious crispy buns filled with barbecued pork.
+I can't explain in words how tasty they are—you have to try them!

-- Salt and Pepper Crab: This is a pretty popular dish in the neighborhood and is offered by several restaurants.
+- Salt and pepper crab: This is a very popular dish in the neighborhood and is offered by several restaurants.

-- Chop suey: A classic of Chinese cuisine and of course of Chinatown, you will find it in several restaurants in the area.
+- Chop suey: A classic Chinese dish and, of course, a Chinatown staple, you'll find it in various restaurants in the area.

-- Dim Sum: Depending on its filling it will have a particular name and you can find different flavors: meat, vegetables, fish or seafood, or a mixture.
+- Dim sum: Depending on the filling, each dumpling has a particular name, and you can find a variety of flavors: meat, vegetable, fish, seafood, or a mixture.

-I recommend you not to eat too much before you start your tour of Chinatown, because whatever you do, you will have Chinese delicacies everywhere and the possibility of tasting all these delicacies in every restaurant you pass by.
+I recommend that you don't eat too much before starting your tour of Chinatown, because whatever you do, you'll find Chinese delicacies everywhere and the chance to try all these delicacies in every restaurant you pass by.

-Another tip I have for you, is to wear comfortable clothes and shoes to enjoy the walk through the neighborhood without discomfort.
+Another tip I have for you is to wear comfortable clothes and shoes so you can enjoy the walk around the neighborhood without any discomfort.

-All this and more is what you can do in the mythical Chinatown of San Francisco.
-Knowing its history, culture and traditions and appreciating the architecture of its picturesque streets and emblematic buildings and stores, is not to be missed.
+All this and more is what you can do in San Francisco's legendary Chinatown.
+Learning about its history, culture, and traditions and appreciating the architecture of its picturesque streets and iconic buildings and shops is not to be missed.
 I have no doubt that you will fall in love with Chinatown.